mtp1032/KaChing/README.md

    - Plus **white armor & weapons** *if* that option is enabled
    - **Never** items on your exclusion list

 > KaChing does **not** auto-sell on opening a Merchant NPC's frame.
-In this version—you choose when to sell by pressing the button.
+In this version—you choose when to sell by clicking the [KaChing] button.

 ## Options